alexa-smart-properties/postman-collection-asp-rest-api/README.md

 | Scope | `alexa::enterprise:management` `credential_locker::wifi_management` `profile:user_id` |
 | OrgId | *The `amzn1.alexa.unit.did.{id}` you got once you have granted API access to your LWA Client ID from the ASP Console*  |

 **!!!
 Important !!!** each time you update the value of a variable, you must **save** the changes.
 Otherwise, the new value won't be taken into account.
+Also, please note that if you change the LWA Scopes after generating a token, you will need to perform Step 5 below again.

 For your information, the permission provided by each scope is detailed here:
 - `alexa::enterprise:management`: permission to get access to Alexa Management APIs.
 This basically covers APIs offers into all Alexa Smart Properties Subscriptions.